ocpi/ocpi/mod_cdrs.md

 | DELETE                  | n/a                                                                              |
 <div><!-- ---------------------------------------------------------------------------- --></div>

 #### 2.1.1 __GET__ Method

 Fetch CDRs from the CPO systems.

+##### Request Parameters

 If additional parameters: {date_from} and/or {date_to} are provided, only CDRs of charging sessions with a start date/time between the given date_from and date_to will be returned.

 This request is [paginated](transport_and_format.md#get), so also supports the [pagination](transport_and_format.md#paginated-request) related URL parameters.